UMM-CSci-3601-S19/iteration-4-endgame/Documentation/Deploying and Development.md

 # Google OAUTH: Deploying on Droplet and Running in Development

-This document is about the neccisary steps to make your project work in deployment or development.
+This document is about the necessary steps to make your project work in deployment or development.
 This first part about modifying
 `GoogleAuth.java` so it is relevant to both environments.
 Once that is done, only the remaining part of this document is relevant to deployment.